Matty666/packer-oracle/README.md

 Follow the Oracle Cloud docs for uploading the image and to associate it.
 After that follow the normal flow

-For now qemu is a bit slow ( can take a few hours ) because I cannot use the kvm accelerator on my mac ( for now it only works on linux and not inside a vm)
+For now qemu is a bit slow ( can take a few hours ) because I cannot use the kvm accelerator on my mac.
+It only works fast on linux host or vm)

 ##Software
 Download [Packer](http://packer.io) (tested with Packer version 0.8.6)